Documentation

 - Specifying the synonyms that may be used for your clinical feature of interest.

-- Considering balacing sensitivity and specificity of the selected codes
+- Considering balancing sensitivity and specificity of the selected codes

 - Looking for similar codelists on OpenCodelists and understanding what methodology they used for their selection of codes.